Advanced search

 Additionally, in juvenile rats given trametinib, decreased ovarian weights, slight delays in hallmarks of female sexual maturation (vaginal opening and increased incidence of prominent terminal end buds within the mammary gland) and slight hypertrophy of the surface epithelium of the uterus were observed.
 All of these effects were reversible following an off-treatment period and attributable to pharmacology.
 However, in rat and dog toxicity studies up to 13 weeks in duration, there were no treatment effects observed in male reproductive tissues.

 In embryo-foetal developmental toxicity studies in rats and rabbits, trametinib induced maternal and developmental toxicity.
-In rats decreased foetal weights and increased post-implantation loss were seen at exposures below or slightly above the clinical exposures based on AUC.
-In an embryo-foetal developmental toxicity study with rabbits, decreased foetal body weight, increased abortions, increased incidence of incomplete ossification and skeletal malformations were seen at sub-clinical exposures based on AUC).
+In rats decreased foetal weights and increased post-implantation loss were seen at exposures below or slightly above the human clinical exposures based on AUC.
+In an embryo-foetal developmental toxicity study with rabbits, decreased foetal body weight, increased abortions, increased incidence of incomplete ossification and skeletal malformations were seen at sub-clinical human exposures based on AUC).

 In repeat-dose studies the effects seen after trametinib exposure are found mainly in the skin, gastrointestinal tract, haematological system, bone and liver.
 Most of the findings are reversible after drug-free recovery.
 In rats, hepatocellular necrosis and transaminase elevations were seen after 8 weeks at ≥ 0.062 mg/kg/day (approximately 0.8 times human clinical exposure based on AUC).

 In mice, lower heart rate, heart weight and left ventricular function were observed without cardiac histopathology after 3 weeks at ≥ 0.25 mg/kg/day trametinib (approximately 3 times human clinical exposure based on AUC) for up to 3 weeks.
 In adult rats, mineralisation of multiple organs was associated with increased serum phosphorus and was closely associated with necrosis in heart, liver and kidney and haemorrhage in the lung at exposures comparable to the human clinical exposure.
 In rats, hypertrophy of the physis and increased bone turnover were observed, but the physeal hypertrophy is not expected to be clinically relevant for adult humans.
-In rats and dogs given trametinib at or below clinical exposures, bone marrow necrosis, lymphoid atrophy in thymus and GALT and lymphoid necrosis in lymph nodes, spleen and thymus were observed, which have the potential to impair immune function.
+In rats and dogs given trametinib at or below human clinical exposures, bone marrow necrosis, lymphoid atrophy in thymus and GALT and lymphoid necrosis in lymph nodes, spleen and thymus were observed, which have the potential to impair immune function.
 In juvenile rats, increased heart weight with no histopathology was observed at 0.35 mg/kg/day (approximately twice the adult human clinical exposure based on AUC).

-Trametinib was phototoxic in an in vitro mouse fibroblast 3T3 Neutral Red Uptake (NRU) assay at significantly higher concentrations than clinical exposures (IC50 at 2.92 µ g/ml, ≥ 130 times the clinical exposure based on Cmax), indicating that there is low risk for phototoxicity to patients taking trametinib.
+Trametinib was phototoxic in an in vitro mouse fibroblast 3T3 Neutral Red Uptake (NRU) assay at significantly higher concentrations than human clinical exposures (IC50 at 2.92 µ g/ml, ≥ 130 times the human clinical exposure based on Cmax), indicating that there is low risk for phototoxicity to patients taking trametinib.

 Combination with dabrafenib